 [examples or case study links – the research team is still looking into this focus area and could use resources if you have them!]

-4. Identify Sustainable Funding to Expand Food Donations
+D. Identify Sustainable Funding to Expand Food Donations

 Recommendation: Establish sustainable funding to support Hunger Relief Organizations (HROs) in hiring staff for flexible pickup schedules, including evenings and weekends, as well as funding job training programs like a 6-month Commercial Driver’s License (CDL) program, transportation contracts, and food safety training.